sushantgiri/DocumentTranslation/README.md

 The application fetches the text from the uploadeded document using tessaract.
 The application is available here. [https://sushantgiri.github.io/DocumentTranslation/](https://sushantgiri.github.io/DocumentTranslation/)

+The application uses tessaract library asynchronously to parse the text in the document.

 ## Available Scripts